 Leaving Rorke’s Drift after breakfast, we head east.
 Northern KwaZulu Natal has many splendid natural beauties, but little can compare with the superb scenery to be seen in Swaziland.
 After a small border crossing, we will ride to the Mlilwane Nature Reserve where you will be staying for two nights in Beehive Huts.
 These are traditional Swazi homes.
 On the second day here you can explore the local area and visit many of the local attractions such as the famous Swazi candle factory or the wood carving village.
 You may even get treated to a display of traditional dancing.

 Today you will do something that until recently was not allowed.
 You will ride north out of Swaziland and into the world famous Kruger National Park.
 Alex Jackson lead the first motorcycle group into Crocodile Bridge Rest Camp on 29th Sept 2017 and has since secured permission to use the camp as an overnight stop on all Kudu Tours.
-There is an abundance of wildlife surrounding the camp and you are able to book a night drive whilst here,
+There is an abundance of wildlife surrounding the camp and you will be treated to a late afternoon game drive with a professional game guide.
+Included in this experience will be a wonderful bush dining event where you will sits deep in the bush whilst watching your evening meal cooked before your eyes on and open fire.
+Surrounded by the sounds of the bush you may well hear Elephant, Lion, Baboon and Hyena going about their business close by to where you are dining.
+After dinner you will enjoy a night drive where the aim is to see the nocturnal animals of South Africa in natural surroundings.
+This for many really is the high light of the tour.

 After yesterday’s ride, today you will be heading north again.
 We will be staying Moholoholo Mountain View, in the heart of the bush – veld.
 We will stay here two nights, where you will be treated to a Bush Braai (weather permitting) and you will have the chance to take part in a Safari Game Drive on your motorcycle if you wish.
 Please note that this will be guided and you will not be permitted to ride by yourself at any time.